-Our Audit Committee consists of Mr. Keating, as Chair, Mr. Tanner and Mr. Tavakoli.
-Our Board of Directors has determined that Mr. Keating is an audit committee financial expert as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act.
-Our Board of Directors has also determined that each of Mr. Keating, Mr. Tanner and Mr. Tavakoli is independent as that term is defined in Section 303A of the New York Stock Exchange ("NYSE") listing standards and Rule 10A-3 promulgated under the Exchange Act.
+Our Audit Committee consists of Mr. Keating, as Chair, Mr. Klein and Mr. Tanner.
+Our Board has determined that each of Mr. Keating and Mr. Klein is an audit committee financial expert as defined in Item 407(d)(5) of Regulation S-K promulgated under the Securities Act of 1933, as amended.
+Our Board has also determined that each of Mr. Keating, Mr. Klein and Mr. Tanner is independent as that term is defined in Section 303A of the New York Stock Exchange ("NYSE") listing standards and Rule 10A-3 promulgated under the Exchange Act of 1934, as amended (the "Exchange Act").

-The Audit Committee held five meetings in 2016.
+The Audit Committee held six meetings in 2017.
 The primary purpose of the Audit Committee is to assist our Board in fulfilling its oversight responsibilities by reviewing and reporting to the Board on the integrity of the financial reports and other financial information provided by the Company to the public, the SEC and any other governmental regulatory body, and on the Company's compliance with other legal and regulatory requirements.
 The Audit Committee is responsible for the appointment, retention, review and oversight of the Company's independent auditor, and the review and oversight of the Company's internal financial reporting, policies and processes.
 The Audit Committee is also responsible for reviewing related party transactions, risk management, and legal and ethics compliance.